 The first is that Clive's weapons all have a wind naming scheme: Wind/Storm/Tornado.
-The second, and more interestingly, Warren's weapons all refer to the Norse God Odin.
+The second, and more interesting, is that Warren's weapons all refer to the Norse God Odin.
 His third weapon is just "Odin", while his first two weapons are mistranslations of Sleipnir (Odin's horse) and Gungnir (Odin's spear).

 Also interestingly, many of these weapon names are repeated throughout the series... and continue to go unused, as the characters wielding them always start with their weapons at elevated levels.
-In particular, Futch's first weapon, "Verserk", is (un)seen again when he reappears in Suikoden 2, and is later passed on to Sharon in Suikoden 3... where it's still never seen!
+In particular, Futch's first weapon Verserk is (un)seen again when he reappears in Suikoden II and is later passed on to Sharon in Suikoden III... where it's still never seen!
 Several other weapons got the same treatment.

 - In the international versions, towards the start of the game is a scene in which the player must rescue Varkas and Sydonia while they are tied to posts.
-Originally, in the Japanese release, the two are instead tied up to 2 crosses, resembling a crucifixion process.
+In the Japanese release, the two are instead tied up to two crosses, resembling a crucifixion process.

 - The name of Millia's dragon, Thrash, was originally Slash in the Japanese release.

 - Barbarossa's name was changed to Red Beard in the Italian localization.